SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

 ---
-title: What's new for developers in social and collaboration features in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 65365b1d-cde5-47cd-8b04-1b76be0e3490
+title: What's new for developers in social and collaboration features in SharePoint ms.prod: SHAREPOINT ms.assetid: 65365b1d-cde5-47cd-8b04-1b76be0e3490
 ---

-# What's new for developers in social and collaboration features in SharePoint 2013
+# What's new for developers in social and collaboration features in SharePoint
-Learn about new and changed social and collaboration features for My Site and Community Site development scenarios in SharePoint 2013.
+Learn about new and changed social and collaboration features for My Site and Community Site development scenarios in SharePoint.
-Social and collaboration features in SharePoint 2013 make it easy for users to communicate and to stay engaged and informed.
+Social and collaboration features in SharePoint make it easy for users to communicate and to stay engaged and informed.
 The improved social feed on personal sites and team sites helps users to keep up-to-date with the people and content that they care about.
 The new Community Site feature provides a rich community experience that lets users easily find and share information and find people who have similar interests.

-For an in-depth overview of the new social and collaboration features in SharePoint 2013, see  [What's new in social computing in SharePoint 2013](http://technet.microsoft.com/en-us/library/jj219766%28v=office.15%29) on TechNet.
-For more information about programming with social and collaboration features, see [Social and collaboration features in SharePoint 2013](social-and-collaboration-features-in-sharepoint.md).
+For an in-depth overview of the new social and collaboration features in SharePoint, see  [What's new in social computing in SharePoint](http://technet.microsoft.com/en-us/library/jj219766%28v=office.15%29) on TechNet.
+For more information about programming with social and collaboration features, see [Social and collaboration features in SharePoint](social-and-collaboration-features-in-sharepoint.md).
-## New and changed My Site features in SharePoint Server 2013
+## New and changed My Site features in SharePoint
 <a name="bkmk_Social"> </a>

 The My Site Social API, which includes user profiles and social data, contains many new and changed features.
 New functionality for My Sites and team sites provides an interactive, conversational experience within feeds that makes it easier for users to stay connected to the people and content that matter to them.

-The **Newsfeed** page on SharePoint Server 2013 displays several of these improvements, including a text box that enables users to quickly publish microblog posts and an interactive, conversational feed of posts and updates from the people and content that the user is following.
+The **Newsfeed** page on SharePoint displays several of these improvements, including a text box that enables users to quickly publish microblog posts and an interactive, conversational feed of posts and updates from the people and content that the user is following.